Yesvantpur–Puducherry Weekly Express

 The Yesvantpur–Puducherry Weekly Express is an Express train belonging to South Western Railway zone that runs between Yesvantpur Junction and Puducherry in India.
 It is currently being operated with 16573/16574 train numbers on a weekly basis.

 Service

-The 16573/Yesvantpur–Puducherry Weekly Express has an average speed of 44 km/hr and covers 456 km in 10h 15m.
-The 16574/Puducherry–Yesvantpur Weekly Express has an average speed of 40 km/hr and covers 456 km in 11h 30m.
+The 16573/Yesvantpur–Puducherry Weekly Express has an average speed of 44 km/h and covers 456 km in 10h 15m.
+The 16574/Puducherry–Yesvantpur Weekly Express has an average speed of 40 km/h and covers 456 km in 11h 30m.
 Although it does not have a stop at Karmelaram or Heelalige, it is often stopped at these stations to allow the passage or arrival of 12677 KSR Bengaluru-Intercity Express, which sometimes experiences delays of up to forty minutes.

 Route and halts

 The important halts of the train are:

 Coach composition

-The train has LHB rakes with a max speed of 110 kmph.
+The train has LHB rakes with a maximum speed of 110 km/h.
 The train consists of 24 coaches: